Orbital Magnetization and Streda Formula of Interacting Electrons in the Mean-field Approximation: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have demonstrated that, within mean-field theory, the change of the density matrix induced by minimal coupling to a weak vector potential $\vec{A}$ takes an elegantly simple form: it is given by the dot product between the inter-band Berry connection and the applied vector potential, $\delta P_{ck,vk}=\frac{e}{\hbar}\langle u_{ck}|\nabla u_{vk}\rangle\cdot \vec A$.
-This structure is identical to that obtained for noninteracting electrons, and we have explicitly shown that it continues to hold in the presence of interactions at the mean-field level.
+This structure is identical to that obtained for non-interacting electrons, and we have explicitly shown that it continues to hold in the presence of interactions at the mean-field level.
 Our calculation emphasizes that, although the vector potential couples to the bare velocity vertex determined solely by the kinetic Hamiltonian, since two-body interactions are diagonal in real space, the response of the density matrix is given by the fully dressed current vertex that incorporates the self-energies.
 Building on this result, we derived compact, gauge-invariant projector expressions for both the orbital magnetization and the St\v{r}eda formula.
-These findings provide a rigorous framework of connecting mean-field quasiparticle to noninteracting topological band theories.
+We showed that the first-order change of the Slater determinant induced by a magnetic field, $\mathrm{Tr}(\delta P_B)$, admits a transparent geometric interpretation: it is given by the inner product between the magnetic field $\mathbf B$ and the Berry curvature of the occupied states.
+Orbital magnetization, which by definition measures the energy cost of deforming the Slater determinant in a magnetic field, thus naturally emerges as an energy-weighted sum of this geometric response.
+More broadly, our results provide a framework for connecting interacting mean-field quasiparticle descriptions to the geometric and topological structure of non-interacting band theories.